loreilei/qbjs_deserializer_cxx/README.md

 #include <qbjs_deserializer/qbjs_deserializer.hpp>

 // In your code...
 // 1.
-Use your favorite file reading API to read the content of the file you want
+Use your favorite API to read the content of the file you want
 // to deserialize and get it as a vector of uint8_t std::vector<uint8_t> fileBinaryContent = // ...

 // qbjs_deserializer_cxx transforms qbjs_deserializer's errors into std::exception with a message
 try {
-    const rust::String deserialized_qbjs = qbjs_deserializer::deserialize_to_json(fileBinaryContent);

-    if (deserialized_qbjs.empty()) {
-        return -1;
-    }
+    std::string deserialized_qbjs; // Resulting std::string needs to be created on C++ side.
+    qbjs_deserializer::deserialize_to_json(fileBinaryContent, deserialized_qbjs);

     // 2.
 Give this string to your favorite JSON parsing API.
-You may have to convert it to std string first. const std::string deserialized_qbjs_as_std_string(deserialized_qbjs);
-    // JSON parsing calls...

     // 3.
 Work on your data...
 }